vis7/notes/git/notes.md

 git remote add origin <your repo url>
 git pull origin main

+# current branch is master if you want to change it to main
+git branch -m master main

 # than it is ready to commit
 git add .
 git commit -m "your message"